ARM-software/Arm-2D/README.md

   - Masking
   - **[new]** Colour-Filling (with alpha gradient)
 - **Simulate a typical application scenario with sufficient complexity**
-  - Background with Texture Tiling (switching mirroring modes every 4 second)
+  - Background with Texture Tiling (switching mirroring modes every 4 seconds)
   - Foreground picture
   - Two constructed layers for alpha-blending and tiling with colour keying
   - Moving icons
   - Spinning busy wheel
 - **Choose a typical low-cost LCD resolution 320*240 in RGB565**
-- **Let those layers float with different angles and speed to cover a sufficient number of conditions.**
+- **Let those layers float at different angles and speeds to cover a sufficient number of conditions.**
 - **Record the cycle count used for blending one frame and run 1000 iterations (frames).**

 **Figure 1-4 A snapshot of the generic benchmark running in Simulation**

 <img src="./documentation/pictures/benchmark.png" alt="Benchmark"  />

-- **Use the average cycle count in 1000 iterations as benchmark score.**
+- **Use the average cycle count in 1000 iterations as the benchmark score.**

-  - Based on that, for typical embedded application requirement, we derive a more meaningful metrics called the **Minimal Frequency Required for 30 FPS (MHz)** as shown in **Figure 1-5**.
+  - Based on that, for typical embedded application requirements, we derive more meaningful metrics called the **Minimal Frequency Required for 30 FPS (MHz)** as shown in **Figure 1-5**.

 **Figure 1-5 Performance Comparison among some Cortex-M processors**